Howard Stern Makes Stunning Claim About The Trump Presidential Campaign Being A ‘Publicity Stunt’

 “So, all of a sudden, he was being interviewed — the book goes right to No. 1,” Stern said, before adding that when Trump’s second book came out, “that’s when he started the rumor that he was running for president.”

 Stern claims that NBC had refused to give Trump a raise for his show The Apprentice because its ratings were suffering.
-So Trump employed the same method he had used about two decades previously to get his book the attention: this time the rumor was started for NBC to notice and give him a raise.
+So Trump employed the same method he had used about two decades previously to get his book the attention: This time the rumor was started for NBC to notice and give him a raise.

-“‘The Apprentice’ ratings were not what they were, NBC was not going to give him a raise.
+“The Apprentice ratings were not what they were, NBC was not going to give him a raise.
 And what’s a better way to get NBC’s interest?
 I’ll run for president and I’ll get lots of press.
 And I think that’s what happened.”

 JUST IN: Howard Stern says he has inside info that Trump campaign was 'publicity stunt'https://t.co/It1C6qgDjI pic.twitter.com/BcsHSjs3qn